Shopify/polaris/src/components/Button/README.md

 ### Full-width buttons

 Use for buttons placed in a narrow column (especially when stacking multiple buttons) or for creating a set of buttons of equal width.
-Full-width buttons should rarely exceed 320px wide.
+Full-width buttons should rarely exceed 320 px wide.

 ```jsx
 <Button fullWidth>Add customer</Button>